 ETS works with the state of Maryland to develop, administer, score and evaluate High School tests in English, Government, Biology and Algebra/Data Analysis.

-ETS creates, distributes and scores assessments in math, science and reading for a large data-driven high school reform program (High Schools that Work) run by the Southern Regional Education Board.
+ETS creates, distributes and scores assessments in math, science and reading for a large data-driven high school reform program, HSTW, run by the Southern Regional Education Board.

-ETS provides development for the Tennessee summative assessments in grades 3–8 in English-language Arts, Mathematics, Science and Social Studies.
-The assessments are designed to support NCLB accountability and more than 450,000 students participate in this program each spring.
+ETS provides development for the Tennessee summative assessments in grades 3–8 in English-language Arts, Mathematics and Science.
+The assessments are designed to support NCLB accountability, and more than 450,000 students participate in this program each spring.

 Through this federally-funded technical assistance center, ETS helps build the capacity of State Departments of Education to implement No Child Left Behind legislation.
 Our service area is Florida, Puerto Rico and the U.S. Virgin Islands.

-ETS assists the Wyoming Department of Education with the development, administration, scoring and reporting of four key programs: the Proficiency Assessments for Wyoming Students (PAWS), PAWS-ALT (for special needs students), the Statewide Assessment of Student Writing (SAWS) and SAWS-ALT (for special needs students).
+ETS contracts with the Wyoming Department of Education for the development, administration, scoring and reporting of their two primary State-based tests, for grades 3–8: the Proficiency Assessments for Wyoming Students (PAWS), and the Statewide Assessment of Student Writing (SAWS).

 ETS works closely with states and the consortia to bring technological innovations to K–12 assessment.